emiliorizzo/vue-dialog-drag/README.md

   - title: dialog title.
 If you don't need formatted title, use 'title' prop.
   - button-pin: content for pin button
+  - button-pinned: content for pin button when dialog is pinned
   - button-close: content for close button

 ### Props